paul-peek77/Iago-Sovereign-Memory-Engine-v1.0/README.md

 OVERVIEW

-The Iago Sovereign Memory Engine (ISME) is an extended and refactored version of an MIT‑licensed memory engine.
+The Iago Sovereign Memory Engine (ISME) is an extended and refactored version of a MIT‑licensed memory engine.
 This version introduces new components, improved architecture, and expanded capabilities designed for AI‑adjacent workflows, persona protocols, and long‑term memory systems.

 This project demonstrates:
 - multi‑database memory architecture